mwoedlinger/PaperExplorer/README.md

 ```bash
 python -m http.server
 ```
-open a browser and go to `http://localhost:8000` to see the web interface.
+Open a browser and go to `http://localhost:8000` to see the web interface.

 You can manually update the papers.json file with `update_papers.py`
 ```bash